AviciiLee/upload2qiniu/README.md

 ## Usage

-touch a .env file under user home page like:
+touch a .env file under user home dir like `/Users/ashin/.env` and add the config

 ```json
 QINIU_AK=your qiniu ak